 - Pay off the balance in full and on time – interest won’t be charged.

-- Pay the minimum repayment each month – interest will be charged on anything left owing.
+- If you pay the minimum repayment each month – interest will be charged on anything left owing.

-- Miss the repayment date or minimum repayment amount – typically a late fee will be charged, plus interest on everything owing.
+- If you miss the repayment date or minimum repayment amount – typically a late fee will be charged, plus interest on everything owing.

 Withdrawing cash from a credit card will incur a fee.
 Cash advances or ATM withdrawals on a credit card also incur higher interest rates than card purchases.
 Explain to your teen that ideally they should use a debit card for cash transactions, and reserve their credit card just for purchases.